SyndicateProtocol/syndicate-appchains/create-chain/README.md

 bun features
 ```

 Once the bridge has been successfully created all required contract address will be output to `out/<chain_name>/*.json`.
-Please copy these into the [AppChains Directory in Notion](https://www.notion.so/syndicateprotocol/AppChains-Directory-1ae94475eae6809e9ff1ff8f99679e3b?pvs=4).
+Please save these values.

 > NOTE: This process can take some time (~5-10 minutes) as there are checks the retryable tickets used to communicate between the settlement and appchain are successful.